havet/Dicelist/Swedish/ReadMe.txt

 Later, I finished the longer list for 5 dice with words of at most 6 letters.
 This list is not as thoroughly checked as the shorter list for 4 dice.
 The words are checked against stop-lists with e.g. potentially offensive words and homophones.
-Additionnally, they are spell checked with Hunspell.
+Additionally, they are spell checked with Hunspell.

 Propose ameliorations
 =====================
 If you find words you don't like, feel free to make a pull request with your proposal for change.
-All nouns and verbs I got from Apertium, exept those filtered out, are already used in the long list.
+All nouns and verbs I got from Apertium, except those filtered out, are already used in the long list.
 Some adjectives are used as well.
 You can find new words to choose among in the file adjectives_not_used.txt